 So as Roy heads into his office to draw up squad selections for Rio, the question is: would you make the grade?

-To find out more about how you can start to make a success of your savings habits, why not check out Aldermore personal savings accounts or get in touch with our expert advisors for more information.
+To find out more about how you can start to make a success of your savings habits, why not check out Aldermore personal savings accounts or get in touch with our expert advisers for more information.

 The content published on this website is intended to provide information only.
 The reader should seek advice from experts on the subject matter and independently verify the accuracy and relevance of any information provided here before relying upon it or using it for any reason.
 You can view our terms and conditions here.